 After he was recognized as the Supreme Ruler of the Mongols and the world, Genghis Khan worked on revising the law.
 Some of his changes may have been influenced by his mother's situation and his own.

 One of his first acts was to ban or make illegal the kidnapping of women.
-After this he declared that the selling of women for marriage was also outlawed and illegal.
-Then he declared that all children were legitimate in the eyes of the empire, no matter who their parents were.
+He also declared that selling women for marriage was illegal.
+Then, he stated that all children were legitimate in the eyes of the empire, no matter who their parents were.

 Other accomplishments included the regulating of hunting.
 This act made more meat available to all people.
-He also made the stealing of animals a capital offense, even taken lost property was considered to be theft in his eyes.
+He also made the stealing of animals a capital offense.
+Even taking lost property was considered to be theft in his eyes.

-Along with all of this, he began record keeping and had the Mongol language put down on paper.
-He also created official seals and an official, who oversaw all judicial decisions plus had the power to give the death sentence if needed.
+Genghis Khan began record keeping and had the Mongol language put down on paper.
+He also created official seals and an official who oversaw all judicial decisions, plus he had the power to give the death sentence if needed.

 Genghis Khan's Military Conquest

-Genghis was able to conquer much of China but south of Beijing was out of his reach.
+Genghis could conquer much of China, but south of Beijing was out of his reach.
 His conquests also included some of now Siberia and all of the Korean peninsula.
-These conquests cemented his role as the Supreme leader of the Mongols and the people saw that he had the favor of the gods, so they remained loyal to him.
+These conquests cemented his role as the Supreme leader of the Mongols, and the people saw that he had the favor of the gods, so they remained loyal to him.

 Genghis Khan's Death

-He was in the middle of a battle against the Tangut people when life and death caught up with him.
-Genghis Khan seems to have died (1227 AD) not of a fatal blow from an enemy or a traitor but from natural causes.
+He was in a battle against the Tangut people when life and death caught up with him.
+Genghis Khan seems to have died (1227 AD) not of a fatal blow from an enemy or a traitor but of natural causes.

 Written by – David Tee - AncientPages.com Staff Writer